 Carrels wouldn’t necessarily be considered a “flexible” solution by most people, but they certainly have been a staple in libraries for decades and decades.
 And for good reason.
 They provide great, consistent work areas for people.

-However, as we move into the future, it’s crucial for us to consider how our study areas will need to be individualized as work stations so they can be disconnected, moved around, maybe moved off to the side, and rearranged to be more advantageous to the adapting space and restrictions in our facility.
+However, as we move into the future, it’s crucial for us to consider how our study areas will need to be individualized as work stations so they can be disconnected, moved around, maybe moved off to the side, and rearranged to be more advantageous to the adapting space or restrictions in our facility.

 #3: Demountable to Movable